-It's a wonderful story because it takes us back to another time....before cell phones, TSA pre-check, and when it might have been a little safer to take a ride from a stranger (maybe not).
+Murphy offers a wonderful story, one takes us back to another time....before cell phones, TSA pre-check, and when it might have been a little safer to take a ride from a stranger (maybe not).
 It reminds us that when we let people in, instead of closing them out, anything is possible.

 Theologically, it speaks to me about the Catholic principle of Communion.
 That is, as Richard McBrien writes "Our way to God and God's way to us is communal.
 Even when the divine-human encounter is most personal and individual, it is still communal.
 We comprise a community of faith."

 Murphy's story is one she can tell because of her aunt, who was a Catholic sister.
 She traveled to Cleveland, OH for the 1981 All-Star Game because in the wake of their father's death, her younger brother finds joy in baseball.
 They get to Cleveland's Municipal Stadium because of one Roy Firestone, who in turn attends the game because of Michaela and her brother.
 Perhaps it was the Communion of Saints—which includes her dad—that it all came to be.
 Give it a listen and enjoy.